j3k0/tutum-openstack/README.md

 ### Note

-The machine name will also be added as a tag to the added node.
+The machine name will also be added as a tag.